ancramer/CRAMER-MADA-Project/results/large-files/README.md

 # large-files

-This is where you should store the results of computations that produce large files, such as posterior samples from Bayesian models.
+Stores the results of computations that produce large files, such as posterior samples from Bayesian models.

 Folder for any large files that are too big to be tracked with GitHub.
-That's generally anything above around 20MB.

 This folder is set in `.gitignore` to be ignored when pushing/pulling.
 (The folder itself and the readme will be synced, but all other files will be ignored.)